ehealthsuisse/EPR-by-example/files/ImmunizationAdministrationDocument.md

 67        },
 ```

 * *section:* The root of the sections that make up the composition.
+There can be multiple sections (in minimum one of these sections has to be declared and an entry has to be defined):
+    * administration
+    * medicalproblems
+    * pastillnesses
+    * allergyintolerances
+    * laboratory-serology
+    * pregnancy
+    * annotation  (can be additionaly added to add more information to the document)

 ```json
 68        "section" : [
 69           {